elalamiimed/HITSZCS/README.md

 - Our goal is to support students by offering helpful resources and guidance, while standing firmly against any form of plagiarism.
 - This repository is and will remain a public, free, and open-source platform dedicated to the betterment of students, ensuring accessibility for everyone, always.

-## Contribution
+## Contribution for the exam
 - Contributing to this repository is very appreciated, you are welcome to contribute whenever you can help.
-- Here is how you can [Contribute](https://github.com/elalamiimed/HITSZCS/blob/main/Contribution.md)
+- Here is how you can [Contribute](https://github.com/elalamiimed/HITSZCS/blob/main/Contribution.md) for the exam, make sure to submit you contributions to this [email](Hitszcscontribution@proton.me)
+- To contribute succesfully look up the template above.
+- You can also contribute by providing content such as books, PPT slides, and other valuable content.
+- You can also suggest your own ideas that will help this project succeed.

 ## WHY GITHUB AND NOT OTHER PLATFORMS
 - GitHub repositories are easy to use and more organized.